AoifeW123/High-Low/README.md

 How will your planned product meet the user requirements

 ### III.
 Genre

+A guessing game that allows the user to input a guess and the user will wither win or lose.

 ### IV.
 Technical Details
 Platform

+The platform that is going to be used is C++.
+C++ uses an IDE which will help with the syntax issues and debugging.
+Using C++ will allow the use of autocompletion.
+This is where once a string / fucntion has been created the programming language will recognise it and recommened it each time the word is typed in.
+It can also suggest other autocompletion for generic piece of code.
 Programming Language/Enviroment
 Programming Challenges
 State the programing challenges you are trying to overcome